-June 30th marks what would have been the 100th birthday of the great Lena Horne.
+This week, we’re celebrating the music of the great Lena Horne.
 Horne was a singer, nightclub performer, actor, and activist, who broke down color barriers in the entertainment industry in the early 20th century.
 Her singing career began at the Cotton Club when she was just a teenager, and she introduced some of the biggest jazz standards by composers Harold Arlen, Duke Ellington and Billy Strayhorn.
-This hour, we’ll learn more about Lena Horne’s life and career, and feature some of her best recordings along the way.
+This hour, we'll learn more about Lena Horne's life and career, and feature some of her best recordings along the way.

 Lena Horne was born into an upper-middle class black family in Brooklyn, New York on June 30th 1917.
 Her mother moved her into the south, and deep into poverty.
 But at age 16, she moved back to New York, and began singing at Harlem's famed Cotton Club.
 It was at the Cotton Club that she was first introduced to the music of Harold Arlen, a composer whose music would help define her career.